Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/delete/50-thousand-rps-delete/README.md

-# 50 Thousand Updates Per Second
+# 50 Thousand Deletes Per Second
 This recipe encapsulates a update only workload with a maximum requests per second of 10 thousand.
 This "1-Click" recipe combines both the load and run phases of YCSB.

 ## Recipe definition